Fraunhofer-AISEC/MSET/README.md

 between two regions.
 The memory bugs attempt to read or write memory, either directly in the code or by using a `stdlib` function.

-For more information, please refer to the SP '25 conference paper:
+For more information, please refer to the SP '25 conference paper (author's version [PDF](https://publica-rest.fraunhofer.de/server/api/core/bitstreams/2db39f21-69f6-45c1-b117-0aa5cb096eac/content)):

 > E. Vintila, P. Zieris and J. Horsch, "Evaluating the Effectiveness of Memory
 > Safety Sanitizers," in 2025 IEEE Symposium on Security and Privacy (SP), San